Web Analytics

 An organization’s security program should be designed to ensure that organizational knowledge, information, and data are accessible, usable, findable, and discoverable by the people who need it, when they need it, and how they need to access it.
 Good security practices should be designed to protect and safeguard organizational knowledge, rather than serving as a barrier for knowledge sharing.

-In most cases, we think that the best knowledge management system is one that’s already being used within your organization.
+In most cases, we’re platform agnostic and think that the best knowledge management system is one that’s already being used within your organization.
 Information and knowledge management should be an integrated part of everyday processes, workflows, and tasks, not a siloed set of activities.

 As a result, we’re not fans of standalone knowledge management systems.
 (Plus, most organizations already have too many platforms — a knowledge management pain point in itself!)